Insurgency: Subversion

 While not every insurgency involves terror, most involve an equally hard to define tactic, subversion.
 "When a country is being subverted it is not being outfought; it is being out-administered.
 Subversion is literally administration with a minus sign in front."
 The exceptional cases of insurgency without subversion are those where there is no accepted government that is providing administrative services.

 While the term "subversion" is less commonly used by current U.S. spokesmen, that may be due to the hyperbolic way it was used in the past, in a specifically anticommunist context.
-U.S. Secretary of State Dean Rusk did in April 1962, when he declared that urgent action was required before the "enemy's subversive politico-military teams find fertile spawning grounds for their fish eggs."
+U.S. Secretary of State Dean Rusk used it this way in April 1962, when he declared that urgent action was required before the "enemy's subversive politico-military teams find fertile spawning grounds for their fish eggs."

 In a Western context, Rosenau cites a British Secret Intelligence Service definition as "a generalized intention to (emphasis added) "overthrow or undermine parliamentary democracy by political, industrial or violent means."
 While insurgents do not necessarily use terror, it is hard to imagine any insurgency meeting its goals without undermining aspects of the legitimacy or power of the government or faction it opposes.
 Rosenau mentions a more recent definition that suggests subversion includes measures short of violence, which still serve the purposes of insurgents.
 Rarely, subversion alone can change a government; this arguably happened in the liberalization of Eastern Europe.
 To the Communist government of Poland, Solidarity appeared subversive but not violent.